joelcma/robodiff/README.md

 go build -o robotdiff
 ```

 The Go binary serves the built React app from `web/dist/`.
+If `web/dist/index.html` is missing, the server returns a helpful message with build instructions.

 ## Project structure